ZilantRobotics/cyphal_communicator/README.md

 # Cyphal communicator

-Cyphal communicator is a bridge between Cyphal and ROS.
+Cyphal communicator converts Cyphal messages to ROS and vice versa.

-It covers a minimal set of sensors required for such applications as PX4 HITL simulation.
+It covers a minimal set of sensors required for such applications as Ardupilot/PX4 Cyphal HITL simulation.
 This communicator can be used for other purposes as well.

 ## Content
   - [1.
 Conversions](#1-conversions)